 Let's talk about Pittsburgh weather

 If you've lived in Pittsburgh longer than a day, you know that the weather here is VERY unpredictable.
 Our local meteorologists do their best, but things change rapidly and without much notice.
-My experience tells me that they usually err on the side of rain and it almost always clears up by the day of.
+My experience tells me that they usually err on the side of rain, which almost always clears up by the day of.
 So... if your session day forecast is for rain a few days out, do not stress!
 Meteorologists will call for a rainy day in the forecast, even if it is for 10% in the middle of the night.
 Even if your session is later today and you are looking out your window at pouring rain, try to stay calm (let me do the work—I am staring at four different weather apps, dopplers, and the weather channel, stressing on your behalf).
 Odds are very good that, regardless of the forecast, at session time things will be fine.
-The bad news about this is that sometimes we need to wait until fairly last-minute to postpone your session.
+The bad news about this is that sometimes we need to wait until fairly last-minute to postpone your session.´

 I will not have your sweet babe sitting outside in the rain!
 However, I am usually going to lean toward waiting it out to see if the weather is acceptable (because 75% of postponed session dates I am sitting in my backyard enjoying the evening sunshine!).
 I realize, on your end, there are many factors involved—hair & makeup artists, family traveling from out of the area, and work schedules, for example.
 You may have very important reasons for sticking with your date or for postponing with more notice.
 You also may have more or less tolerance for weather or more or less urgency for this portrait session.
-I can work with you--just let me know your situation.
+I can work with you—just let me know your situation.